danbev/learning-rust/notes/clap-cargo-extension.md

   -h, --help                   Print help information -V, --version                Print version information
 ```
+Notice the arguments are printed before and after the filtering, and that there
-Notice that there is a second argument `filtered` in this case, and that this
+is a second argument `filtered` in this case, and that this is getting filtered
-is getting filtered out before clap is parsing the arguments.
+out before clap is parsing the arguments.